Logo for the Brody Bates Youth Redfish Logo

 • The boat captains ( adult ) cannot fish in this scholarship tournament.
 Adults cannot touch a rod and reel at any time, even to repair.
 Please bring extra rod and reels.

 • Only fish caught by students on a rod and reel in the boat will count.
+Never get out to fish but if your boat is stuck, the adult can get out to free the boat from a sandbar, etc.

 • One rod per angler in use at a time per angler.
 The number of rods in use should be the same number of student anglers in the boat.